PoliticalGraveyard.com

 McClanahan, Brad See Bradlyn McClanahan

 McClanahan, Bradlyn — also known as Brad McClanahan — of Maryland.
 Republican.
-Republican candidate for U.S. Representative from Maryland, 1988 (4th District), 2002 (primary, 1st District); candidate in primary for U.S. Senator from Maryland, 1998.
+Republican candidate for U.S. Representative from Maryland, 1988 (4th District), 2002 (primary, 1st District); candidate for U.S. Senator from Maryland, 1998.
 Still living as of 2002.

 McClanahan, J. F. — of Nitro, Putnam County, W.Va.
 Democrat.
 Candidate for West Virginia state house of delegates from Putnam County, 1952; chair of Putnam County Democratic Party, 1961.
-Still living as of 1961.
+Presumed deceased.
+Burial location unknown.

 McClanahan, J. W. — of Lexington, Burleson County, Tex.
 Member of Texas state house of representatives 73rd District, 1887-88.
 Burial location unknown.